 Best for writers, journalists, and content creators who want a publishing platform with built-in newsletters and memberships.

 Ghost was built by a former WordPress core developer who wanted to strip away everything that didn't serve publishing.
 The result: a focused platform for writing, distributing newsletters, and monetizing content through memberships.
-No plugin sprawl, no theme conflicts, no security patches every week.
+No plugin sprawl, no theme conflicts, no weekly security patches.

 Key Features